 Originally from Taiwan, Dr. Tiffany Chang is an increasingly versatile, award-winning conductor based in Boston, MA, with diverse conducting experiences spanning the symphonic, choral, and operatic literature.

-She was recently named the 2017 Winner of The American Prize in Opera Conducting, Chang was recently appointed Visiting Assistant Professor & Conductor of the Arts and Sciences Orchestra at Oberlin Conservatory and holds the position of Assistant Professor at the Berklee College of Music.
-She also served successful terms as Interim Director of Orchestral Studies and Assistant Professor at Baldwin Wallace Conservatory of Music and Acting Director of Orchestral Activities at Boston University.
-She is also the founder and conductor of the New England Repertory Orchestra (NERO) rooted in Boston and serves as Music Director/Conductor for the North End Music and Performing Arts Center's (NEMPAC) Opera Project, having conducted fully-staged productions at Boston's historic Faneuil Hall - The Great Hall.
+The 2017 Winner of The American Prize in Opera Conducting, Chang was recently appointed Visiting Assistant Professor of Conducting & Conductor of the Arts and Sciences Orchestra at Oberlin Conservatory and continues to hold the position of Assistant Professor at the Berklee College of Music.
+She served successful and impactful terms as Interim Director of Orchestral Studies and Assistant Professor at Baldwin Wallace Conservatory of Music and Acting Director of Orchestral Activities at Boston University.
+She also remains active as the Music Director/Conductor for the North End Music and Performing Arts Center's (NEMPAC) Opera Project and founder and conductor of the New England Repertory Orchestra (NERO).

-Dr. Chang studied orchestral conducting with David Hoose, Bridget-Michaele Reischl, and Amy Chang; her other notable mentors include Gustav Meier, JoAnn Falletta, Ann Howard Jones, Robert Spano, Gunther Schuller, Kirk Trevor, Larry Rachleff, Donald Schleicher, John Page, William Lumpkin, and Gábor Hollerung.
+Chang studied orchestral conducting with David Hoose, Bridget-Michaele Reischl, and Amy Chang; her other notable mentors include Gustav Meier, JoAnn Falletta, Ann Howard Jones, Robert Spano, Gunther Schuller, Kirk Trevor, Larry Rachleff, Donald Schleicher, John Page, William Lumpkin, and Gábor Hollerung.
 Workshop participations include the 2011 Conductor's Guild Workshop, 2010 International Conducting Festival and Workshop, the 2010 NYC International Conducting Workshop, and the 2008 Taipei International Choral Festival.

-As a cellist, Dr. Chang studied with Amir Eldan, Hans Jensen, and Peter Reijto and taught as a secondary cello instructor at the Oberlin Conservatory.
+As a cellist, Chang studied with Amir Eldan, Hans Jensen, and Peter Reijto and taught as a secondary cello instructor at the Oberlin Conservatory.
 As a composer, she studied with Amelia Kaplan and Jeffrey Kowalkowski and has been commissioned to write for schools, chamber ensembles, and youth orchestras.
 Her most recent project included a reorchestration of Francis Poulenc's opera Dialogues of the Carmelites for performance by the Boston University Chamber Orchestra and Opera Institute.
 She also presents lectures and workshops on music theory, composition, and the Sibelius music notation software.

-Dr. Chang received her Doctor of Musical Arts degree in orchestral conducting from Boston University in 2013.
+Chang received her Doctor of Musical Arts degree in orchestral conducting from Boston University in 2013.
 She previously received several degrees from Oberlin Conservatory, including a Master of Music Education, Bachelors of Music in cello performance and music education, and minors in composition and music theory.

-Dr. Chang's academic and musical performances and entrepreneurial spirit earned her the prestigious 2013 Kahn Career Entry Award, Pi Kappa Lambda Prize for Musicianship, Theodore Presser Scholarship, Ernest Hatch Wilkins Memorial Prize, Boston University's Conducting Award, and Oberlin Conservatory Dean's Merit Scholarship.
+Chang's academic and musical performances and entrepreneurial spirit earned her the coveted Kahn Career Entry Award, Pi Kappa Lambda Prize for Musicianship, Theodore Presser Scholarship, Ernest Hatch Wilkins Memorial Prize, Boston University's Conducting Award, and Oberlin Conservatory Dean's Merit Scholarship.
 She remains a member of the Conductor's Guild, Oberlin Chapter of Pi Kappa Lambda, National Scholars Honor Society, American String Teacher's Association, and Australian Band and Orchestra Directors Association.